Markie45/kiwi.com-booking-flow/README.md

 ![Image 20](https://user-images.githubusercontent.com/57447158/88820064-1e920200-d1c1-11ea-880e-e1683937da30.png)

-19. To redeem a promo code, click **Redeem promo code** and, in the field that appears, enter the code and click **Apply**.
+19. To redeem a promo code, click **Redeem promo code** and, in the field that appears, enter your code and click **Apply**.

 ![Image 21](https://user-images.githubusercontent.com/57447158/88820068-1f2a9880-d1c1-11ea-841a-94c49ba2f6fd.png)

-20. In the _Payment_ section, enter your debit or credit card details and, if you wish, select the **Save card** check box to save your payment details for future kiwi.com bookings:
+20. In the _Payment_ section, enter your debit or credit card details and, if you wish, select the **Save card** check box to save your payment details for future [kiwi.com](kiwi.com) bookings:
 * _Payment cared number_ (Required)
 * _Expiry date_ (Required)
 * _Security code_ (Required)